-The Global Canadian Beef Information Gateway (Gateway) optimizes the intersection of food and technology by using scannable codes to drive the purchase and enjoyment of beef.
 The global marketing team completed research projects that surveyed consumers as well as industry professionals in nine countries to acquire a fresh perspective about buyer and consumer trends.
 This intelligence ensures Canadian cattle and beef industry competitiveness, and a strong return on investment from Canada Beef.